Coolio’s death caused by accidental fentanyl overdose, L.A. County coroner says

-The report also reveals “cardiomyopathy, unspecified asthma and phencyclidine use” as “other specific conditions.”
+The report also lists “cardiomyopathy, unspecified asthma and phencyclidine use” as “other specific conditions.”

 Cardiomyopathy is referred to as “a disease of the heart muscle that makes it harder for the heart to pump blood to the rest of the body.
 Cardiomyopathy can lead to heart failure,” according to the Mayo Clinic.